-- A. Draft variation to the Australia New Zealand Food Standards Code - B. Draft Explanatory Statement
+A. Approved draft variation to the Australia New Zealand Food Standards Code

+B. Explanatory Statement

-5 https://foodregulation.gov.au/internet/fr/publishing.nsf/Content/publication-Policy-Guideline-on-the-Addition-of-Substances-other-than-Vitamins-and-Minerals
+6 https://foodregulation.gov.au/internet/fr/publishing.nsf/Content/publication-Policy-Guideline-on-the-Addition-of-Substances-other-than-Vitamins-and-Minerals

-Attachment A - Draft variation to the Australia New Zealand Food Standards Code
+Attachment A - Approved draft variation to the Australia New Zealand Food Standards Code